 If you experience giardia-like symptoms then it is natural to suspect your water filter.
 Unless you can rule it out entirely, look into a replacement ASAP.
 Normally you will notice an off taste far before anything this serious happens but if you have ruled out a lot of other things and not your filter, you might want to check it out and make sure that it doesn’t have an unseen split, crack, or anything else.

 4. Lots of cracks

 Ceramic elements can become cracked and damaged through impacts from falls or similar.
 If you are starting to notice cracks in the ceramic then be on guard for a reduction in water quality.

 5. No water coming out

 The most likely thing that is going to happen if your filter is full of sediment is that it just stops giving you a sufficient stream of water.
 If you have cleaned it recently and it is still doing this then you need to replace at least the filter element itself if the housing is still good and replacement cartridges are available.

 Tip: Buy The Longest Lasting One You Can Afford To Start With Or A Lot Of Lifestraws

-Water filters like the Katadyn cost $245 but they filter 10000 gallons of water and you can pump it out faster than a lot of pumps.
+Water filters filter 10000 gallons of water and you can pump it out faster than a lot of pumps (read my full review here!).
 The less gallons a filter is rated to, the quicker they can become clogged up.
 Water is essential and you definitely want to make sure that you plan for more filtration capability than you actually anticipate needing.

-Even if you have the most high end premium filter, you can get you still need to have second filter available just in case.
+Even if you have the most high-end premium filter, you can get you still need to have a second filter available just in case.
 In a survival situation, this is the difference between life and death.